KTurau/DataLearn/Module01/Module01-Theory.md

 # Module 1

-## 1.1: The Role of Analytics & DE in a Modern Enterprise
+## 1.1: Analytics & DE in a Modern Enterprise

+Data is growing at an unprecedented rate.
+Organizations that are using data to uncover opportunities and are applying that knowledge to differentiate themselves are the ones leading into the future.
 There are 3 main groups of people who can benefit from BIZ operations:

 1. Shareholders;